Right before Labor Day, I recommended sustainably produced Pinot Grigio from Mezzacarona

 Check out the website of any wine that you are interested in.
 The information isn’t always easy to find.
 Sometimes a winery website will have a link to a sustainability statement or a green practices page right on the homepage.
 Other times, you’ll need to dig down into the pages where production methods are discussed or the vineyards are described.
 Sometimes, searching for the term “sustainability” along with the vineyards name from a search engine will take you directly to the right page.

 Another way to find out if wines are sustainably produced is to visit local wineries and ask.
 I find saying something like “I know that you aren’t certified organic, and I’m okay with that, but I was wondering what sustainable practices you’ve put in place in your vineyards” is a great way to start the conversation.
-Asking only “Are you certified organic?” can put the person in a defensive position because they may think that you’re only concerned about the certification and not the sustainability of the process.
+Asking only “Are you certified organic?” can put the person you're asking in a defensive position because he may think that you’re only concerned about the certification and not the sustainability of the process.

 When you do find good wines that are made sustainably but not labeled as such, share the information with your friends by serving the wine and sharing the wine’s sustainability story in person or via social networking sites.
 If there’s a lot of confusion among consumers about organic or eco-friendly wine, it can only help to have those of us who love to drink sustainably produced wines helping to educate our friends.